Temomik/test_ccna/readme.md

-pip install image
-pip install lxml
-pip install requests
+pip install -r test_requirements

+create folder with name "imgs"

+python parser.py

+python test.py

 use mouse to select and tab or enter to try answer